 ‘Objects […]become happiness pointers’ (Ahmed 2010: 34)

-Beyond the critical risk and consequencesinfection itself, the impact of the Covid 19 global pandemic has been felt on a range of infrastructural, intersocial and personal levels.
+Beyond the critical risk and consequences of infection itself, the impact of the Covid 19 global pandemic has been felt on a range of infrastructural, intersocial and personal levels.
 I was lucky to relocate temporarily from London to a rural setting where I became a carer, while continuing to work online as a university lecturer; however, in line with tens of millions of others, the pandemic triggered feelings of stasis, uncertainty and vulnerability.
 This led to high levels of anxiety, to which was added a sense of physical and mental deterioration due to invasive surgery in the form of three major retinal-related operations.

 Toward the end of 2020, after finishing work online, I found myself trawling the internet for premium brands on sale.
 Although, pre-Covid, I had occasionally shopped in store in central London, I seldom bought online.
 Given the circumstances of the second and third lockdowns, this was the only retail option; however, two factors are noteworthy: firstly, I was undertaking this far more intensively than before; secondly, I was only concerned with fashion items that provided a sensorial and aesthetic counterbalance to my actual circumstances; the only criteria was the ability to project me into a promissory future, and to provide an alternative to the mundane realities of life in lockdown.